Is God Unfair?

 The natural man does not accept the things that come from the Spirit of God.
 For they are foolishness to him, and he cannot understand them, because they are spiritually discerned.

 The spiritual man judges all things, but he himself is not subject to anyone’s judgment.
 For who has known the mind of the Lord, so as to instruct Him?
 But we have the mind of Christ.”
-1 Corinthians 2:9-16 Berean
+1 Corinthians 2:9-16 BSB

-Moses came to know God intimately.
-He had to, in order to fulfill God’s calling to lead His people, the Israelites, out of bondage.
-There were Israelites who envied Moses without understanding the weight of responsibility and, yes, the grief of their continual rebellion that Moses often carried.
-The leadership of a people is an incredible gift as well as a weight only to be carried by the Lord within.
+There were Israelites who envied Moses without understanding the weight of responsibility and, yes, the grief of their continual rebellion that Moses carried.
+The leadership of God’s people is an incredible gift as well as a weight only to be carried by the Lord within.
 Moses even dared to disagree with God, advocating for the people when God wanted to destroy them all.
-He also told God about his frustration and distress concerning these rebellious people he had to lead.
-He even destroyed the 10 commandments wrought in stone that God had given him on the mountaintop, angry and devastated that in his absence and on Aaron’s watch, the people had created a false idol, a calf to worship.
+He also told God about his frustration and distress concerning these rebellious folk he had to lead.

+Moses destroyed the first ten commandments wrought in stone that God had given him on the mountaintop, angry and devastated that in his absence and on Aaron’s watch, the people had created a false idol, a calf to worship.
 Yet Moses still interceded for the people he had loved and was serving as leader.
 Read about it in the book and you will see that many of God’s saints were intimately acquainted with Him and endlessly real in their conversations.

-Nothing is hidden from the Lord, so why not bring our struggles to Him rather than avoiding or running away?
-When we struggle with the portion God has given us, either wanting more or wishing for less, God is not surprised.
+When we struggle with the portion God has given us, either wanting more or wishing for less, when we consider His acts as unfair, God is not surprised.
 Our Lord is never caught unprepared to respond, though it does matter how we approach Him and what our hearts are prepared to receive in understanding His ways.

-God said some would not ever do this, because they try to use fleshly ways and human understanding to approach a spiritual God.
-There is more of the fiery presence coming to such as these and that’s a good thing!
-God is spirit and we must learn to understand His ways by the spirit, higher than human ways, His plans and designs differ from what we’d design with our human understandings.
+God said some would not approach him correctly in the spirit because they are using fleshly ways and human understanding to approach a spiritual God.

+There is more of the fiery presence coming to us in such times and that’s a good thing!
+God is spirit and we must learn to understand His ways by the spirit, higher than human ways.
+His plans and designs differ from what we’d design with our human understanding.
+He does not distribute His gifts and callings from the framework of human fairness.
+If that were the case, the martyrs through the centuries surely were treated unfairly in their deaths by torture and fire.

-Then we come to worship Him in the way that pleases Him:
+We learn to lay aside our human concept of fairness to come to worship Him in the way that pleases Him:

 “But the hour cometh, and now is, when the true worshippers shall worship the Father in spirit and in truth: for the Father seeketh such to worship him.
+God is a Spirit: and they that worship him must worship him in spirit and in truth.”
+John 4:24 KJV

-If we do not learn this lesson, truly coming to know God and understanding more of His ways, including those that seem unfair to our human eyes, we miss out on a great deal of peace and rest.
+If we do not learn this lesson, truly coming to know God, desiring to understanding more of His ways, including those that seem unfair to our human eyes, we miss out on a great deal of peace and rest.
 We can have faith even though we lack understanding of all His ways, as we continue to seek Him above all.
-Or we can waste our religious energy on works when God looks at the heart.
-We can wonder why we do not obtain mercy while being reluctant to offer mercy and compassion to others.
-We can rebuke the devil all day long without turning our focus to God and asking what He is teaching us through it all.
+Or we can waste our religious energy on works while God looks at the heart lacking in intimate fellowship with Him.
+It matters whowe are inside much more than what we do externally.

 God help us all!